Table of Contents

-If Company “B” contributes $5,000 or more to “Z’s” lobbying activities during a quarterly period and actively participates in the planning, supervision, or control of the lobbying activities, Company “B” must be listed on Company “A’s” Form LD 1, Line 13.
+If Company “B” contributes $5,000 or more to “Z’s” lobbying activities during a quarterly period and actively participates in the planning, supervision, or control of the lobbying activities, Company “B” must be listed on Company “A’s” registration (LD-1).
 A contribution may take any form, and may be direct or indirect.
 For example, if Company “B” established Company “A” with an initial capital contribution of $1,000,000, which “A” draws upon for employee salaries, including “Z’s,” and to pay for office space used by “Z,” a $5,000 contribution probably has been made.

-If Company “B” is a foreign entity, and the facts are otherwise the same as above, “B” would be listed on Line 14 of the Form LD 1 filed by Company “A.” “B’s” interests in specific lobbying issues would also be disclosed on Line 19 of Form LD 2.
+If Company “B” is a foreign entity, and the facts are otherwise the same as above, “B” would be listed as an affiliate on the registration (LD-1) filed by Company “A.” “B’s” interests in specific lobbying issues would also be disclosed on the quarterly activity report (LD-2).

 The LDA does not make any express provision for combined or consolidated filings.
 A single filing by a parent corporation may be appropriate in some cases, especially when there are multiple subsidiaries and the lobbyists address the same issues for all and act under the close control of the parent.
-In this regard, note that the LDA does not contain any specific definition of “employee” (there is only the general definition of Section 3(5)), and the policy of the LDA is to promote disclosure of real parties in interest.
+In this regard, note that the LDA does not contain any specific definition of “employee” (there is only the general definition at 2 U.S.C. § 1602(5)), and the policy of the LDA is to promote disclosure of real parties in interest.

-In circumstances in which multiple subsidiaries each have only a fraction of the lobbyist’s time and little control over his work, the parent which in fact exercises actual control can be regarded as the “employer” for LDA purposes.
-In such cases, the parent may file a single registration, provided that Line 10 of Form LD 1 discloses that the listed lobbyists are employees of subsidiaries and the subsidiaries are identified as affiliated organizations on Line 13.
+In circumstances in which multiple subsidiaries each have only a fraction of the lobbyist’s time and little control over his work, the parent which in fact exercises actual control can be regarded as the “employer” for lobbying registration purposes.
+In such cases, the parent may file a single registration, provided that the registration (LD-1) discloses that the listed lobbyists are employees of subsidiaries and the subsidiaries are identified as affiliated organizations.

 Effect of Mergers and Acquisitions on Registrations